 Creatine is the real deal.
 It’s one of the few supplements where the evidence is overwhelming.

-For strength and muscle, the data is about as strong as it gets.
-143 RCTs don’t lie.
-If you lift weights and want to get stronger or build more muscle, creatine works.
+For strength and muscle, the data is about as strong as it gets in supplement research.
+The pooled evidence from 143 RCTs is consistent.
+If you lift weights and want to get stronger or build more muscle, creatine appears to help.

 The cognitive benefits are promising but need more research.
 If you’re older or don’t eat meat, you might notice a mental boost.
 But don’t buy creatine for brain power alone just yet.